Thutmose I: Campaign in the Levant and Syria

 As many as 20 sites in the Levant suffered destruction at this time.
-For example, the fiery destruction of Stratum XVIII at Gezer has been assigned to the second half of the 16th century BCE, the time of Amenhotep I and Thutmose I, based on the pottery and scarabs discovered in the destruction debris.
+For example, the fiery destruction of Stratum XVIII at Gezer has been assigned to the second half of the 16th century BC, the time of Amenhotep I and Thutmose I, based on the pottery and scarabs discovered in the destruction debris.

 It does not appear that the Egyptians' aim at this stage was to control the area permanently, because they established no permanent presence in the area.
 This happened later, during the 18th dynasty.

 Rebellions in the south

 Thutmose had to face one more military threat, another rebellion by Nubia in his fourth year.
 His influence accordingly expanded even farther south, as an inscription dated to his reign has been found as far south as Kurgus, south of the fourth cataract.
-He inscribed a large tableau on the Hagar el-Merwa, a quartz outcrop c.
-40m long and 50m wide 1200 meters from the Nile, on top of several local inscriptions.
+He inscribed a large tableau on the Hagar el-Merwa, a quartz outcrop c. long and wide 1200 meters from the Nile, on top of several local inscriptions.
 This is the furthest south the Egyptian presence is attested.
 During his reign, he initiated a number of projects that effectively ended Nubian independence for 500 years.
 He enlarged a temple to Sesostris III and Khnum, opposite the Nile from Semna.
 There are also records of specific religious rites the viceroy of El-Kab was to have performed in the temples in Nubia in proxy for the king.
-He also appointed a man called Turi to the position of viceroy of Kush, also known as the "King's Son of Cush."
+He also appointed a man called Turi to the position of viceroy of Kush, also known as the "King's Son of Cush".
 With a civilian representative of the king permanently established in Nubia, Nubia did not dare revolt as often as it had and was easily controlled by future Egyptian kings.